gantoreno/gfiles/README.md

 ### Terminal emulator

-For my terminal emulator, I use [iTerm2](https://iterm2.com/), the macOS terminal replacement, along with a custom-made [Material Theme Darker](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme) color palette.
+For my terminal emulator, I use [Ghostty](https://github.com/ghostty-org), by [Mitchell Hashimoto](https://mitchellh.com/ghostty), along with a custom-made [One Dark](https://github.com/navarasu/onedark.nvim) color palette.

-I also use [Zsh](https://www.zsh.org/) as my main interactive shell, rocking [Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) as my prompt, and other plugins such as:
+I also use [Zsh](https://www.zsh.org/) as my main interactive shell, rocking [Starship](https://starship.rs/) as my prompt, and other plugins such as:

 - [`zsh-z`](https://github.com/agkozak/zsh-z) - Jump quickly to directories that you have visited "frecently".
 - [`zsh-autosuggestions`](https://github.com/zsh-users/zsh-autosuggestions) - Fish-like autosuggestions for Zsh.